hakanai/hex/README.markdown

     * TODO - Come up with a simpler API for defining structs in a declarative way
     * TODO - More formats (still to be decided but will depend on what I'm looking at at the time.)

-* Sub-stream support
-    * Ability to mark a straem as a sub-stream, possible processed in some way (e.g. zlib inflate)
-    * Ability to open that stream separately
-    * Ability to annotate that stream

 WHAT IS IT AND WHY
 ------------------